 Other than the basics of this trail, here’s a summary of:

-The 5 things to know about the Stairway to Heaven hike (in Vernon NJ):
+The 5 things to know about the Stairway to Heaven hike in Vernon New Jersey:

 - It’s pretty strenuous (not for everyone).